htminuslab/Modelsim-Unicorn/README.md

 <img src="unicorn.png" alt="Unicorn logo"/>   +   <img src="modeltech.PNG" alt="Old Modelsim logo"/>

 This repository shows how to integrate the [Unicorn Emulator](https://github.com/unicorn-engine/unicorn) to Modelsim/Questa via the VHDL FLI interface.
-The demo runs under Windows, an additional disassembler is included which was developed by [Michael Clark](https://github.com/michaeljclark/riscv-disassembler)
+The demo runs under Windows, an additional disassembler is included which was developed by [Michael Clark](https://github.com/michaeljclark/riscv-disassembler).
-To simplify the (initial) test pre-build unicorn and FLI DLL files are supplied but I would strongly recommend not at least from a security point of view that you build your own DLL files.
+To simplify the (initial) test pre-build unicorn and FLI DLL files are supplied but I would strongly recommend from a security point of view that you build your own DLL files.
+For the Unicorn DLL I used msys and mingw64.

 Note **Verilog** users can simply put a Verilog wrapper around the VHDL core, this is easily done as no complex types are used and most simulators nowadays are dual language.